L'Étang-Salé

-L'Étang-Salé ([letɑ̃ sale]; French for The Salty Pond) is a commune in the department and region of Réunion.
+L'Étang-Salé ([letɑ̃ sale]; French for The Salty Pond) is a commune in southwestern Réunion, a department in the Indian Ocean.
 It is bordered by the communes of Les Avirons and Saint-Louis.
 Within the commune is the Étang-Salé forest.
 There is also a beach with black sand in the commune that is a popular surfing spot.

 Geography

 Climate

 L'Étang-Salé has a tropical savanna climate (Köppen climate classification Aw) closely bordering on a hot semi-arid climate (BSh).
 The average annual temperature in L'Étang-Salé is 23.6 C. The average annual rainfall is 619.5 mm with February as the wettest month.
 The temperatures are highest on average in February, at around 27.1 C, and lowest in July, at around 20.1 C. The highest temperature ever recorded in L'Étang-Salé was 36.4 C on 13 March 2004; the coldest temperature ever recorded was 8.0 C on 15 August 1992.